OCT-FPGA/Vitis-Tutorials-U280/VitisAccelHelloWorld/README.md

 scp -i ~/.ssh/<your cloudlab private key> hello_world ./build_dir.hw.xilinx_u280_xdma_201920_3/vadd.xclbin <your user name>@pc151.cloudlab.umass.edu:~
 ```

-On the Cloudlab server make sure ```XILINX_XRT``` environment variable is set (see step 3).
-Then run
+On the Cloudlab server run the application.

 ```bash
 ./hello_world vadd.xclbin
 ```
-and you should see "TEST PASSED" printed on the terminal.
+You should see "TEST PASSED" printed on the terminal.

 ```bash
 Found Platform